threedworld-mit/tdw/Documentation/python/replicant/actions/drop.md

 - `frame_count` The current frame.

+- `offset` Prior to being dropped, set the object's positional offset.
+This can be a float (a distance along the object's forward directional vector).
+Or it can be a dictionary or numpy array (a world space position).

 - `status` [The current status of the action.](../action_status.md) By default, this is `ongoing` (the action isn't done).

 - `initialized` If True, the action has initialized.
 If False, the action will try to send `get_initialization_commands(resp)` on this frame.